MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 The UI Inspector is great for examining the controls that form an app's UI and tweaking those controls as needed.
 Not all UI properties can be manipulated directly from the inspector, but most of them can.

 <a name="Exercise4"></a>
-## Exercise 4: Use the XAML Previewer for Xamarin Forms ##
+## Exercise 4: Use the Xamarin Forms Previewer to preview XAML UIs ##

-When you create XAML UIs by typing text and angle brackets, you don't know precisely how the UI will look like until you run the app.
+When you create XAML UIs in Visual Studio by typing text and angle brackets, you don't know precisely how the UI will look until you run the app.
 Tweaking a UI often means repeatedly making changes to the XAML and rerunning the app to gauge the effect of those changes.
 But there is a better way.
-In this exercise, you will use Visual Studio 2017's integrated previewer for Xamarin Forms to see a live preview of the XAML that you enter.
-You will also learn how to use the XAML Previewer to see how the app will look on screens of various sizes.
+In this exercise, you will use Visual Studio 2017's integrated Xamarin Forms Previewer to see a live preview of the XAML that you enter.
+You will also learn how to use the previewer to see how the app will look on screens of various sizes.

 1. Open the DroneLander solution in Visual Studio 2017.
 Then open **MainPage.xaml** in the **DroneLander (Portable)** project.